weaver360/360-tutorial/ReadMe.md

 Go to https://github.com/Your_Username/360-tutorial/tree/master/demos

 There needs to be a folder for each 360 image.
-Each folder has its own .html file, Javascript, and assets folder.
+Each folder has its own .html file, javascript, and assets folder.

-As you can see, there are already 6 folders created in this view, which means there can be up to 6 images in this gallery (before you have to start adding more folders).
+As you can see, there are already 6 folders created in this view, to make it easier to add a total of 6 images in the gallery.

 Since you are adding a third image to the gallery, you will need to go into folder 3 and make two changes:
 The first change is in /demos/3/assets/.
 Click on the assets folder inside of folder 3.